DataDog/apigentools/docs/cli.md

 * If the commandline argument is not provided and the environment variable exists, its content is used.
 * If the commandline argument is not provided and the enviromnent variable doesn't exist, the coded-in default is used.

-Throughout this document, arguments with this behaviour have a value in both their "Environment VariableDefault" colwell as "Default" column.
+Throughout this document, arguments with this behaviour have a value both in their "Environment Variable" column as well as in their "Default" column.

 Argument | Description | Environment Variable | Default
 ---------|-------------|----------------------|--------